hamoid/code-pong-1/README.md

 ## Rules

 Clone the repo, edit max 5 lines (Example: add 2 lines, edit 2 lines, delete 1 line), push changes, wait for your turn, repeat :)

+## To be figured out

+* How do you know when it's your turn?
+Maybe at the top of the file we have a comment mentioning whose turn it is?
+So if I edit, I add you as next editor.
+Then more than 2 people could play.
+* Do comments compute as changed lines?